DavidT3/DAXA/paper/paper.md

 contribute to their analysis.

 Once a set of relevant observations have been identified, for either a single mission or a set of missions, a [Daxa]{.smallcaps} data archive can be declared.
-This will automatically download the selected data from the various telescope archives, and proceeds to ingest and organise the data so that it can be managed (and if necessary, updated) through the [Daxa]{.smallcaps} interface.
+When a user declares a [Daxa]{.smallcaps} archive, the selected data are automatically downloaded from the various telescope datasets, and then ingested and organised so that they can be managed through the [Daxa]{.smallcaps} interface.
 We have also implemented user-friendly, multi-threaded, data preparation and cleaning routines for some telescopes (_XMM_ and _eROSITA_ in particular, though more will be added); fine control of the parameters that configure these processes is retained, but default behaviours can be used if the user is unfamiliar with the minutiae of X-ray data preparation.
 Another key benefit of